 Farming Recovery Fund

-The government announced on 13 November that it will extend its Farming Recovery Fund to support those affected by the recent flooding across Yorkshire and the Midlands.
+The government announced on 13 November that it would extend its Farming Recovery Fund to support those affected by the November flooding across Yorkshire and the Midlands.

-Through the scheme, farmers and land managers who have suffered uninsurable damage to their property will be able to apply for grants of between £500 and £25,000 to cover repair costs – whether that’s clearing debris or recovering damaged land.
+Through the scheme, farmers and land managers who have suffered uninsurable damage to their property are able to apply for grants of between £500 and £25,000 to cover repair costs – whether that’s clearing debris or recovering damaged land.

 Where to go for further help and advice: